Is Your Dog Underweight?

 Why Won’t My Dog Gain Weight?

-There are various reasons why your dog might not be gaining weight when they should be.
+There are various reasons why your dog might not be gaining weight when it should be.
 Here are some of the ones to take a look at:

 Maybe They’re a Picky Eater

 Some pups are simply picky eaters, and that makes it more difficult to keep them at a healthy weight.
 If this is the cause of their weight issues, you can try adding a little bit of wet food into the mix or try using dog food toppers to entice them into eating more than usual.
 Dog food toppers have the added benefit of giving them the nourishment they might not be getting from their ordinary food, which can affect their weight as well.
 Pumpkin toppers are excellent for dogs with sensitive stomachs who need to gain some weight.